Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Evaluation and Discussion

 We do acknowledge a few limitations of this work.
 First, we did not go into great length in investigating entirely different ANN topologies, such as Deep Belief Networks \cite{Bengio2006}, Extreme Learning Machines \cite{Huang2006}, Echo State Networks \cite{Jaeger2004}, etc. We do not expect serious performance gains by changing the topology type, however it will be an interesting direction to explore, and we leave this for future work.

 Second, we do not have data that goes beyond our roughly 23 minutes recordings.
 We did observe in prior evaluations, that drift decreases in a logarithmic manner, therefore we expect the most challenging effect of drift is to be addressed at the beginning.
 Furthermore, our method presents a multi-purpose and adaptive way of handling the issue in that it provides a means of modeling long-term drift in the form of highly smoothed sensor signals (cf. $G_6$ and $G_7$ in Figure \ref{fig:timeline}, bottom right) and use this as highly compact and low-complexity features.
+In terms of signal peaks of high prominence that are sometimes underestimated (cf. Figure \ref{fig:prediction} PES \#0 at second 748) or cropped (PES \#1 at second 740), it is reasonable to believe that further training with data that is more specific to this issue will rectify the model accordingly.

 Third, we present a method of predicting scaled data.
 Mapping the range to meaningful physical values will require some initial calibration step.
 Note that this calibration would also be required without our pipeline, since, e.g., readings in Ohms or Siemens need to be translated to Newtons either way.